carpentries-incubator/pymarc_basics/_episodes/04 - Changing data in a record.md

 > {: .solution}
 {: .challenge}

-We have a couple of strategies to help with this problem.
+We have a few strategies to help with this problem.

 1. Check the standard.
 It may be that there is only one 300 field allowed in the record.
 This doesn't always help - we may find non standards compliant records!
 2. Check the corpus.
 It might be sensible to check the dataset we are working with to test what we find in our records.